 American/Brazilian Slaver "Kentucky" (ship)

-In 1845, Consul Henry A. Wise (Virginia) appealed to President James K. Polk to take a stand against pirate slave ships sailing under the American flag as license for the types of barbarity exhibited on the Kentucky and the slave trade in general.
+In 1845, Consul Henry A. Wise of Virginia appealed to President James K. Polk to take a stand against pirate slave ships sailing under the American flag as license for the types of barbarity exhibited on the Kentucky and the slave trade in general.
 No stand was taken.
-The ship Kentucky continued to be used in the slave trade, and it was eventually found by a British armed vessel, having been tucked away on the Angozha [Angoche] River in Mozambique.
+The ship Kentucky continued to be used in the slave trade, and it was eventually found by a British armed vessel, tucked away on the Angozha [Angoche] River in Mozambique.
 With no way to escape by sea, the crew of the Kentucky set the ship on fire and escaped by land.
-It is not know at this time if the ship had African captives aboard.
+It is not known if the ship had African captives aboard.

-For more see The American Slave Trade: an account of its origin, growth and suppression, by J. R. Spears (published in 1900); and An Exposition of the African Slave Trade: from the year 1840, to 1850 inclusive, by U.S. Department of State, Representative Meeting (1851) [both titles available in full-text via Google Book Search].
+For more see The American Slave Trade: an account of its origin, growth and suppression, by J. R. Spears (published in 1900); and An Exposition of the African Slave Trade: from the year 1840, to 1850 inclusive, by U.S. Department of State, Representative Meeting (1851) [both titles available full text via Google Books].